Act for the Development of Tourism

 Article 21

-Those intending to operate the tourist hotel enterprise, before operation, shall complete the application to the central administrative authority for approval, making corporate registration according to law and receiving the license to operate the tourist hotel enterprise.
+Those intending to operate tourist hotel enterprises, before operation, shall complete an application to the central administrative authority for approval, complete corporate registration according to the law, and receive a license to operate the tourist hotel enterprises.

 Article 22